prouast/heartbeat/README.md

   - Signal series is obtained by determining the facial color in every frame
   - Heart rate is estimated using frequency analysis and filtering of the series

-If you are interested in the specifics, feel free to have a read of our publications on the topic:
+If you are interested in the specifics, feel free to have a read of my publications on the topic:
   - [Remote Photoplethysmography: Evaluation of Contactless Heart Rate Measurement in an Information Systems Setting][aitic]
   - [Using Contactless Heart Rate Measurements for Real-Time Assessment of Affective States][gmunden]
   - [Remote heart rate measurement using low-cost RGB face video: A technical literature review][fcs]

+See also my minimal [JavaScript implementation](https://github.com/prouast/heartbeat-js) and [Browser Demo](https://prouast.github.io/heartbeat-js/).

 ### Demo